phsiao/idxdo/README.md

 ## Alternatives

-[cerscan](https://cerscan.com/) by the Orbis team is a web application allowing you to query streams that they have indexed.
-It is also a very useful tool to learn about IDX, Ceramic, and Gitcoin Passport.
+[cerscan](https://cerscan.com/) by the [Orbis team](https://orbis.club/) is a web application allowing you to query streams that they have indexed.
+It is also a very useful tool for learning about IDX, Ceramic, and Gitcoin Passport.